NordSecurity/libtelio/src/doc/introduction.md

 - `fwmark` the firewall mark to set on the sockets opened by Telio, Linux only,
 - `name` is the name of the network interface, when omitted, Telio uses the default one,
 - `tun` a file descriptor of the already opened tunnel, if it's not provided Telio will open a new one,
-- `ext_if_filter` names of the interfaces to skip while looking for the default interface.
+- `ext_if_filter` names of the interfaces to skip while looking for the default interface,
+- `mtu` the MTU of the adapter interface, Windows native adapter only.
+It can also be changed on a running device with `Device::set_adapter_mtu`.

 The API provides a default config which is almost sufficient for simple cases, the only need that needs to be done is the generation of a private key: